 Conservatory Brass Scholarship

 These scholarships covers up to full tuition and up to full room and board costs at Bard.
-Two merit scholarships in each category are awarded each year to incoming students.
+Two scholarships in each category are awarded each year to incoming students.

 Joan Tower Composition Scholarship

-This annual merit scholarship, funded by a group of generous donors in honor of composition faculty member Joan Tower's 75th birthday, is given annually to an applicant in composition and provides $10,000 toward tuition costs at The Bard Conservatory.
+This annual scholarship, funded by a group of generous donors in honor of composition faculty member Joan Tower's 75th birthday, is given annually to an applicant in composition and provides $10,000 toward tuition costs at The Bard Conservatory.